KinesteX/KinesteX-SDK-ReactNative/docs/integration/plug-and-play/challenges.md

 const postData: IPostData = {
  // ... all initial fields
   exercise: 'Squats', // name or ID of the exercise
+  showLeaderboard: true, // show leaderboard at the end of the challenge(true by default)
   countdown: 100, // duration of challenge in seconds };
 ```